lassemaatta/lein-medusa/README.md

 A simple Leiningen plugin which parses and visualizes your [re-frame](https://github.com/Day8/re-frame) project.

-At the moment supports graphing the subscription hierarchy into the [.dot](https://www.graphviz.org/) -format.
+At the moment supports parsing the re-frame subscription hierarchy.

 Supported output formats (either to file or stdout):
   * EDN map